Recommended for Educators of Grades Pre-K-5, Grades 6-12

 Recommended for Educators of Grades 1-5

+The top quarter (High-End) students of any given classroom, regardless of whether they are formally identified for Gifted Programming, present challenges for teachers.
+Endeavoring to enhance their learning while also addressing the mainstream curricula and spectrum of learning needs requires unique tools.
 This workshop will provide how-to techniques for identifying and challenging these students and time-efficient ways to monitor their progress.
-Participants will be given time to reflect and to create "plan now, implement tomorrow" curricula modifications based on tools that will be provided and discussed.
+Participants will be given time to reflect and to create “plan now, implement tomorrow” curricula modifications based on tools that will be provided and discussed.
+All teachers who are eager to engage high achievers with appropriately rigorous, manageable challenges, aligned with the National Association for Gifted Children’s Standards, are encouraged to attend.
+Join this cohort and support one another.

 Recommended for Educators of Grades Pre-K-5, 6-12